polynimbus/polynimbus/docs/inventory.md

 ## Architecture and security aspects

-Polynimbus Inventory is divided into 2 separate parts, that share a local filesystem directory:
+Polynimbus Inventory and Polynimbus Panel are divided into 2 separate parts, that share a local `/var/cache/polynimbus` directory.
-- crawler, that scans all connected accounts each day, enumerating users, groups, permissions, and all allocated resources (servers, databases etc.)
-- web panel, which presents data collected by crawler

 Crawler part is written as a collection of shell scripts, run using crontab.
 It is continuously tested on Debian (currently Stretch and Buster), and Ubuntu 18.04 LTS.
 It also uses several PHP scripts, run with `php-cli`.

-Web panel part is written as PHP application, with very minimal CSS/JS using jQuery.
+Panel part is written as PHP application, with very minimal CSS/JS using jQuery.
 In both parts, all PHP scripts are written to be compatible with PHP 5.2 or later.
 No databases are required.

 ### Security model